IHadAFish/AcctEasyAccess/README.md

 - Difficulty quickly extracting key account info(registration/activation/billing dates, contract details) from the English-only CRM interface.
 - Needing to remember or manually look up account plan details and CRM tag meanings.
 - Challenges in handling specific account types requiring special processing.
-- Usability issues within the AIjia interface, such as missing functional account IDs in dropdowns and disruptive blank popups.
+- Usability issues within the certain product's interface, such as missing functional account IDs in dropdowns and disruptive blank popups.

 This tool was created to streamline these tasks, reduce cognitive load, and free up agent time.